urilivshits/pageinference/.user/queries.md

 3. change the new chat button's icon ("+") to be an actual icon of "+" and not just a text"

 as you can see on attached pic the new chat button is still bigger than the elements to its right when unhovered

+"lets continue, reindex the repo, rebuild the artifacts and lets continue with tasks further.
+Make sure to follow the project rules"

+"lets focus on something else, please mark as complete the tasks you just added."